yetulaxman/ContainersHPC2023/_hands-on/Tykky_container_wrapper.md

 💬 To modify an existing Tykky-based Conda environment you can use the `update` keyword of `conda-containerize` together with the `--post-install` option to specify a bash script with commands to run to update the installation.
 [See more details in Docs CSC](https://docs.csc.fi/computing/containers/tykky/).

+## Creating wrappers to an existing container

+## Extra task: Exploring a Tykky installation